PytLab/loggers/README.md

     >>> import sys
     >>> sys.path.append(THIS_FOLDER_PATH)
-You can alse place 'loggers' into your PYTHONPATH,
+You can also place 'loggers' into your PYTHONPATH,

 e.g. 'C:\Python27\Lib\site-packages' on Windows
 '/usr/local/lib/python2.7/site-packages/' on Linux